-- 3. Children who live in the designated area of the school or whose parents can provide evidence that they will be living in the designated area of the school by the date from which admission is required. - 4.
-Children with siblings who will still be attending the school at the time of their admission. - 5.
-Children with an unequivocal professional recommendation from a doctor, school medical officer, educational psychologist or education welfare officer that non-placement at the school would not be in the best interest of the child.
-Such recommendations must be made in writing and must give full supporting reasons and will be reviewed by the LA. - 6.
-All other children.
+- 3 Children with siblings who will still be attending the school at the time of their admission. - 4 Children with an unequivocal professional recommendation from a doctor, school medical officer, educational psychologist or education welfare officer that non-placement at the school would not be in the best interest of the child.
+Such recommendations must be made in writing and must give full supporting reasons and will be reviewed by the LA. - 5 All other children.